So you want to play the banjo huh?

 For this kind of banjo playing you are mostly looking for a 5 string open back model.
 If you have one great, start playing it.
 If you have a closed back one, that should work fine to start, plus you can always take the back off anyway.
 If you need to buy one there are three routes you can go:

-Buy a pretty good banjo as a starter but not for a lot of money (My Recommendation!)
+Buy a pretty good banjo as a starter but not for a lot of money

 Buy the one and only banjo you will ever need right off the bat